Pew Research: Latin America’s middle class grows, but in some regions more than others

 But he said the great strength of the story in Latin America was that countries that have self-consciously focussed on reducing inequality have also experienced rapid economic growth. ...

-Posted at 04:12 PM in Central America, Economic Development, Poverty, South America | Permalink | Comments (0) | TrackBack (0)
+Posted at 04:12 PM in Central America, Economic Development, Poverty, South America, Wealth and Income, Weatlh and Income Distribution | Permalink | Comments (0)

-Tags: economic development, economic growth, income, income inequality, inequality, latin america, middle class, wealth gap
+Tags: economic development, economic growth, income, income inequality, inequality, Latin America, middle class, wealth gap

 ABC: Rise of Evangelicals Changes Brazilian Fashion